Academic Catalog

 Description

 Introduction to the career of respiratory therapy.
-Role of the respiratory therapist, areas of specialization in the field, educational requirements and future outlook.
-Clinical tasks and skills will also be introduced.
+Role of the respiratory therapist, areas of specialization in the field, educational requirements, and future outlook.
+Clinical tasks and skills are also introduced.

 Course Objectives